Skip to main content

 Focused on the Mountain West

-The Mountain West Prevention Research Center (MW-PRC) is the first PRC with partnerships in Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming.
+The Mountain West Prevention Research Center (MW-PRC) is the first PRC with partnerships in Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming.
 The MW-PRC helps meet the unique needs of the Mountain West by bringing local community leaders together for region-wide collaborations to leverage assets in rural communities and small towns to address childhood obesity through locally delivered programs.

 MW-PRC Leadership